aofarrel/TB-D/README.md

 # TB-D

+> [!IMPORTANT]
+> This is an outdated version of TB-D that exists solely for reproducing published results.
+It is HIGHLY recommended you use a more recent version, because that has improved code and documentation.

 TB-D is a system developed for genetic analysis and/or surveillance of *Mycobacterium tuberculosis*.
 Due to the system being built in a modular fashion, its codebase exists across several repos.
 This repo serves as the "parent" for the overall system.

 ## What makes up TB-D?